Phoenix-Protocol-Group/phoenix-contracts/contracts/trader/README.md

 `query token_info(env: Env)`

-Returns information about the $PHO token, including its address and balance.
+Returns information about the output token, including its address and balance.